 Signs and Symptoms

-Kidneys can be affected by TSC in a number of ways:
+Kidneys can be affected by TSC in a number of ways.

 Exactly how kidney cysts develop is not known.
-The TSC genes are believed to produce tumor suppressor proteins.
-Normally, tumor suppressor proteins prevent excess cell growth.
+The TSC genes are believed to produce tumour suppressor proteins.
+Normally, tumour suppressor proteins prevent excess cell growth.
 When the TSC genes are inactivated by gene mutations, these tumour suppressor proteins are not produced and cell growth is unchecked.
 Cysts may, therefore, be the result of excess growth of kidney epithelial cells, which form the lining of the cysts.

 Only some people with TSC experience some degree of kidney impairment.
 Kidney failure occurs rarely in TSC except for people who also have severe polycystic kidney disease.
-If kidney failure occurs dialysis or a kidney transplant are possible.
+If kidney failure occurs then dialysis or a kidney transplant are possible.

 Surveillance is important because it can lead to early detection and treatment.
 Each person with TSC should have an individual management plan developed with their medical team that uses these guidelines as a starting point.